Introduction to Sailfish OS.

 Don’t be root for any of these commands/edits, except where specified!

-The IP can be different - tell your router to give your phone always the same IP.
+The IP could be different - tell your router to give your phone always the same IP.
+Now entering

 should be enough to make a connection.
 It asks for the password you entered when enabling developer mode & remote connections.